About this courseSkip About this course

 What you'll learnSkip What you'll learn

-- Week 2: The second week exposes the reasoning behind servant leadership as the optimal approach and how old philosophies and “modern psychology” reinforce the need for leaders to empower teams.
+Week 2: The second week exposes the reasoning behind servant leadership as the optimal approach and how old philosophies and “modern psychology” reinforce the need for leaders to empower teams.
 Gamification and the power of play are emphasized to ensure optimal contribution and performance across roles on the scaled Agile teams.
+Here you'll learn the scrum master's secrets and agile techniques for running highly productive teams.

-- Week 3: The third week explores human decision making, its power and its faults in the form of biases, and how we can train ourselves through emotional-social intelligence and mindfulness to go faster by slowing down.
+Week 3: The third week explores human decision making, its power and its faults in the form of biases, and how we can train ourselves through emotional-social intelligence and mindfulness to go faster by slowing down.
 Negotiation styles and techniques are also covered requiring self-reflection on how one handles conflict and manages competing, accommodating, avoiding, compromising, and collaborating challenges.
+These techniques are critical for product owners, scrum masters, and those leading in any capacity.

 Meet your instructors